SebWouters/CheMPS2/README.md

 [tests/test10.cpp.in](tests/test10.cpp.in)

 These test files illustrate how to use libchemps2.
-The tests only require a very limited amount of memory (order 10-120 MB).
+The tests only require a very limited amount of memory (order 100 MB).
+Note that the tests are too small to see (near) linear scaling with the number of cores, although improvement should still be noticeable.